-ART139 T

-Art Appreciation
+ART139 Art Appreciation 3 cr. hr.

 This is an art survey class designed to meet the humanities requirement for general education.
 This course includes a survey of art appreciation, art history, art elements, principles of design and a few basic hands-on projects.